spapas/django-generic-scaffold/README.rst

 Some trickery for django-generic-scaffold
 =========================================

-As you can understand the main purpose of this library is to be able to add CRUD for as many models in your project with as little mental effort as possible.
-Here are some more tricks that you can use for this package:
+Here are some more tricks and advice to make even better usage of this package:

 - For a model called ``Company`` I would use a prefix `"companies/"` (notice the slash at the end).
 This may seem a little strange at first but it creates nice looking urls like: ``/companies/`` (for list), ``/companies/detail/3`` (for detail) etc.